Cairi-S/vegan-Glasgow/documentation/TESTING.md

 - *EDIT REVIEW* and *EDIT RESTAURANT* pages, dropdown menus are not pre-filling the previously selected rating.
     - FIX - Not yet found.
 For now, the text has been added reminding the user of their previous rating and prompting them to confirm their rating or select another.

+### FURTHER TESTING ###

+As well as testing across the in-built mobile sizing on devTools I invited friends and family to view the site on their devices and report any issues.
+Devices included:

+- MacBook Pro
+- MacBook Air
+- iPad
+- iPad Pro
+- Pocophone F1 Mio
+- Xiaomi Mi 10T Lite

+There were no bugs or glitches reported from these tests.